Michael Weinius: Swedish career

 In 2004 Weinius switched his fach to tenor and made his debut in the role of Laca (Jenůfa) at NorrlandsOperan in Umeå.
 During his first year as a tenor he was engaged to sing Don José (Carmen) in concert with the Royal Stockholm Philharmonic Orchestra under Marc Soustrot, Loge (Das Rheingold) in concert with the Gothenburg Symphony Orchestra and Kent Nagano, and Sergej (Lady Macbeth of the Mtsensk District) at the Värmland Opera in Karlstad, Sweden.
 These initial triumphs as a tenor led to a row of role debuts, such as Riccardo/Gustav III (Un ballo in maschera), Dick Johnson (La fanciulla del West) and Herod (Salome), Turiddu (Cavalleria rusticana) and Siegmund (Die Walküre), Cavaradossi (Tosca), Don José again and the title role in Otello.

 In early 2007 Weinius sang his first Parsifal in Karlstad Cathedral when the Värmland Opera presented its acclaimed production.
 Thereafter Weinius established himself as a sought after interpreter of this role.
-He sang Parsifal in Mannheim in the spring of 2008, secured his victory in the international Wagner competition in Seattle in 2008 by singing excerpts from Parsifal, and has since performed it on a number of international stages including Deutsche Oper am Rhein in Düsseldorf and the Finnish National Opera in Helsingfors.
+He sang Parsifal in Mannheim in the spring of 2008, secured his victory in the international Wagner competition in Seattle in 2008 by singing excerpts from Parsifal, and has since performed it on a number of international stages including Deutsche Oper am Rhein in Düsseldorf and the Finnish National Opera in Helsinki.

 In December 2008 Weinius participated in the first performance of Batseba by Sven-David Sandström, commissioned by the Royal Swedish Opera in Stockholm, in the role of King David written especially with Weinius in mind.
 Other recent performances in Sweden include the title role in Peter Grimes, Alfred (Die Fledermaus), the kings Charles IV and Ferdinand VII in Daniel Börtz' opera Goya, the title role in Verdi's Otello and Siegmund in Die Walküre.

 In autumn 2010 Weinius made his debut at the Opéra Bastille in Paris in the role of Hans Schwalb in Hindemith's Mathis der Maler under the conductor Christoph Eschenbach.
 In the spring of 2012 he sang for the first time the title role in Wagner's Lohengrin at the Royal Swedish Opera in Stockholm.
 In September 2015 he sang in the premiere of Notorious at the Göteborg Opera.